-Supported residential services (SRS) are privately operated businesses that provide accommodation and support for Victorians who need help with everyday activities.
+Supported residential services (SRS) are privately operated businesses that provide accommodation and personal support, in exchange for a fee or reward, to Victorians who need help with everyday activities.
 Each SRS determines the services it offers and its fee structure.

 - maintains a list of registered SRS in Victoria